-To join in you need a mobile phone, tablet or a PC / Mac.
-You need a microphone, and optionally a camera, to participate.
+To join in you may need to add a headset with microphone and optionally a camera to your device, if they are not built in.
 You will receive a link which will get you into the meeting, automatically installing Zoom on your device if necessary.